kalilinukx/programs/README.md

-## This is going to be presented on the first page of repository.
+## This is going to be presented on the first page of repository. thanx